 Let us proudly present our authentic car park.
-These vehicles are being used during our Post socialist city tour in Bratislava (and can be used also for Devín Hike and Drink Tour) according to their technical conditions and availability.
+These vehicles are being used during our Post-Communist Bratislava Tour (and can be used also for Devín Hike and Drink Tour) according to their technical conditions and availability.
 Of course we focus on authentic Czechoslovak brand Škoda.
 Our 1970's - 1990's models provide you all the comfort you could expect from (post-)socialist vehicle.

 Škoda 100 | Modrášek

 Small but beautiful

 Our blue angel.
 Modrášek makes people smile.
 Its innocent colour and charming design are well combined with classy original artifical-black-leather interiour.
 Roof rack is ready to take your luggage.
 But the real adventure starts, when you start the 1-liter engine.
 No, it is not a truck, it is Škoda model 100 produced from 1969 - 1977 in Czechoslovakia.
 Typical communist middle class car providing joy for the masses.

 Belášek is a family heritage of Brano and Peter.
 Our grandfather used this car since 1974 in the rural region of Myjava nearby Czech border.
 This Škoda model 110 L experienced several journeys to former Yugoslavia and communist Bulgaria.
 "L" stands for "luxurious" - slightly bigger engine (1,1 litre), bigger steering wheel, ashtrays at the back seats, classy black interiour. Škoda 110 R Coupe version became famous as a successful sport car with catchy design, too.